-Michigan Solar Solutions wants to help homeowners to understand the value of having an emergency power system.
+We want to help homeowners to understand the value of having an emergency power system, or battery backup systems.
 The story below is meant to help homeowners understand what options are available and what benefits each option offers.

 Having an emergency plan is important for your family’s safety.
 Don’t forget to have an emergency power plan as well, to ensure your access to fresh food, clean water, and vital communication during the stormy season!
 Stay safe!

 Michigan Solar Solutions is a commercial and residential solar installer and electrical contractor that has served the lower peninsula of Michigan since 2007.
 We have installed thousands of panels and have a happy customer near you, check out what our customers think of us on Guild Quality.